 How Massage Can Help

 Techniques used.
-There are a variety of ways you can work with clients who have carpal tunnel.
+There are a variety of ways you can work with clients who have carpal tunnel syndrome.
 Though much of the focus may be on the wrist area, as with other problems, more than one structure may be involved.
 Garcia does a full-body session with a concentration on the wrist, believing that carpal tunnel is very rarely strictly a wrist problem.
 “My opinion is that if the client has carpal tunnel syndrome, the probability of other muscles being out of balance is approximately 100 percent,” he says.

 Bennett agrees.
 “The arm is usually in a torsion pattern that is present in the rest of the body,” says Bennett.
 “Typically carpal tunnel syndrome clients will present with an internal rotation of shoulder and arm.
 Because the nerve that supplies the sensation in the carpal tunnel originates in the neck and shoulder area, I feel it is important to release possible ‘kinks’ along the entire nerve pathway.”